S32-PAMS/PAMS-Docs/src/site/notes/README.md

 ---
-{"dg-publish":true,"permalink":"/readme/","tags":["home","gardenEntry","gardenEntry","gardenEntry","gardenEntry","gardenEntry","gardenEntry"]}
+{"dg-publish":true,"permalink":"/readme/","tags":["home","gardenEntry"]}
 ---

 # PAMS

 > [!abstract] Personnel and Artefact Monitoring System (PAMS)
+> **Personnel and Artefact Monitoring System (PAMS)** is an *anti-theft solution* that utilises reliable, robust technology for *precise, real-time localisation* of personnel and sensitive objects within specified environments.
+>
-> Personnel and Artefact Monitoring System (PAMS) is an anti-theft solution that utilises reliable, robust technology for precise, real-time localisation of personnel and sensitive objects within specified environments.
-PAMS is designed to ensure security, enhance operational efficiency, be scalable and cost efficient.
-It integrates with existing networking infrastructures to provide detailed analytics, enabling effective resource monitoring and management across various sectors.
+> PAMS is *designed* to provide *security* and enhance operational *efficiency*.
+It is both *scalable* and *cost-efficient*.
+It also integrates with existing networking infrastructures to provide *detailed analytics*, enabling effective resource monitoring and management across various sectors.

-TODO:

 Find out more about our design: